Tools4everBV/HelloID-Conn-Prov-Source-Visma.net-HRM-API/README.md

 ## Setup the connector

 > Make sure to configure the Primary Manager in HelloID to: __From department of primary contract__
-> Make sure to create a custom field for EmployeeNumber as the ExternalID contains the UniqueID, not the EmployeeNumber.
+> Make sure to create a custom field for UniqueID that contains the UniqueID.
 Be sure to configure display names as well
-> Make sure to create a custom field for isManager, this parameter is supplied by Visma and could come in handy for target systems

 For help setting up a new source connector, please refer to our [documentation](https://docs.helloid.com/hc/en-us/articles/360012388639-How-to-add-a-source-system)